-In October 2002, a court found Allen guilty of cruelty to children and sentenced him to 90 days in jail and 10 years probation.
-Allen violated his probation and eluded authorities for five months before being found by U.S. Park Police in a parked car.
+In 2002, a court found Allen guilty of cruelty to children and sentenced him to 90 days in jail and 10 years of probation.
+Allen violated his probation and eluded authorities for 5 months before being found by U.S. park police in a parked car.
 He was arrested and returned to prison.
-Allen served a two-year prison term and was released.
+Allen served a 2-year prison term and was released.
 Four other church members also were convicted and sentenced in connection with the beatings.
+12